Carbon monoxide (CO) is a gas that’s both odorless and colorless. It’s found in combustion (exhaust) fumes produced by:

 To avoid getting CO poisoning, you can take the following preventive measures:

-- Ensure there’s plenty of ventilation in areas with appliances that burn gas, wood, propane, or other fuel.
+- Ensure there’s plenty of ventilation in areas with appliances or in a recreational vehicle that burn gas, wood, propane, or other fuel.

 - Buy a CO detector and place it in an area near the source of CO.
 Make sure to change the batteries regularly.

 - Don’t fall asleep or sit for a long time in an idling car that’s in an enclosed space.